 Land Bank Program

 To qualify for a land bank foreclosure, the property must be both 1) tax delinquent and 2) vacant and abandoned.
 All requests submitted will be forwarded to the COCIC for review.
 The land bank will work to leverage its impact and maximize the number of foreclosures initiated after it identifies and prioritizes qualifying properties.

-Chairman, Franklin County Land Bank
+Sincerely, Franklin County Treasurer Chairman, Franklin County Land Bank